Step Challenge FAQs

 Use of this site constitutes your acceptance of these terms and conditions.
 The National Transport Authority reserves the right to make changes to this site and these terms and conditions at any time.

 The content contained within this site is for personal use only.
 All text, graphics and selection, layout and arrangement thereof and all materials on this website are the copyright of the National Transport Authority.
-If you wish to use our content, please contact us for further information.
+If you wish to use our content, please contact us

 This website contains links to other websites operated by third parties over whom we have no control.
 Such links are provided for your convenience only and the National Transport Authority accepts no responsibility or liability in respect of the content or use of other websites.

 Details of prizes for Smarter Travel Campus and Smarter Travel Workplaces Challenges will be announced on the relevant prizes pages.